odisho-ucsf-lab/llm_api_report_extraction/README.md

 # LLM API Report Extraction

 This tool is designed to extract structured data from MRI reports using a Large Language Model (LLM) API.
-It's part of a research project aimed at automating the extraction of relevant information from medical reports.
+It's part of a research project aimed at automating the extraction of relevant information from medical reports, with a specific focus on Prostate MRI reports.

 ## Features